What Is Psoriatic Arthritis?

 Differences in Pathology

 The underlying pathology of psoriatic arthritis and rheumatoid arthritis differs.
 Psoriatic arthritis is closely associated with psoriasis, a skin disorder characterized by red, scaly patches.
-In psoriatic arthritis, the immune system mistakenly attacks not only the joints but also the skin, resulting in a combination of joint inflammation and the characteristic skin lesions of psoriasis.
-Rheumatoid arthritis, on the other hand, is an autoimmune disease in which the immune system specifically targets the joints, leading to inflammation, joint damage, and possibly affecting other organs.
+In psoriatic arthritis, the immune system mistakenly attacks the joints and skin, resulting in a combination of joint inflammation and the characteristic skin lesions of psoriasis.

 Differences in Symptoms

-While both psoriatic arthritis and rheumatoid arthritis involve joint inflammation, the symptoms may differ.
-Psoriatic arthritis tends to affect the fingers and toes, resulting in sausage-like swelling and deformities of the joints nearest to the nails.
-In contrast, rheumatoid arthritis often affects the small joints of the hands and feet symmetrically, leading to pain, swelling, stiffness, and ultimately joint deformities.
+In contrast, rheumatoid arthritis often symmetrically affects the small joints of the hands and feet, leading to pain, swelling, stiffness, and, ultimately, joint deformities.
 Additionally, individuals with psoriatic arthritis may experience symptoms related to psoriasis, such as red, scaly skin patches, nail changes, and scalp involvement.

 Differences in Treatment

-The treatment approaches for psoriatic arthritis and rheumatoid arthritis may differ based on their distinct underlying pathologies and symptoms.
-Treatment for both conditions typically involves a combination of medications, physical therapy, lifestyle modifications, and supportive care.
 However, the specific medications used may vary.
-For example, biologic agents that target specific pathways involved in inflammation may be more commonly used in the treatment of psoriatic arthritis.
+For example, biological agents targeting particular inflammation pathways may be more commonly used to treat psoriatic arthritis.
 Conversely, disease-modifying antirheumatic drugs (DMARDs), such as methotrexate, may be frequently used in rheumatoid arthritis.
-The choice of treatment will ultimately depend on the individual’s specific needs and preferences, as well as the severity of the condition.
+The treatment choice will ultimately depend on the individual’s specific needs and preferences and the severity of the condition.

 Risk Factors for Psoriatic Arthritis